 Problems with water quality may have a chemical basis (e.g., pH or concentrations of certain elements) or they may be due to physical causes (e.g., turbidity when the water is cloudy with suspended solids).
 Some problems may be more obvious, while other problems may require more extensive analysis and treatment.
-Water quality can be severely affected by ash and soil in runoff.
+Some of the common problems that affect water quality are hardness, algae and salinity.